← Previous → Next Contents

 National Ocean Service tide station at Bar Harbor, Maine

-A subordinate station is a tide station whose predictions are obtained by applying corrections to a reference station, i.e., one for which we have good harmonic constants.
-The words 'corrections,' 'differences,' and 'offsets' are used interchangeably.
+A subordinate station is a tide station whose predictions are obtained by applying corrections to the predictions generated for a reference station, i.e., a station for which we have good harmonic constants.
+The words 'corrections,' 'differences,' and 'offsets' are used interchangeably when referring to subordinate station data.

 TideEditor version 1.4 takes the name of the file to modify as the command-line argument.